Wake up and smell the coffee!

 Many cafés and restaurant now offer a ’café gourmand’ – an espresso served with a selection of ‘mignardises’ (mini cakes and mousses ).

-The first “café gourmand” is believed to have appeared in restaurants in Paris around 2005 and probably runs alongside the shorter lunch becoming more fashionable in the 21st century.
-In place of the traditional starter, main course, cheese, dessert, and coffee, the “café gourmand” saves that litle bit of time – and also allows you to test several small desserts in one go.
+The first “café gourmand” is believed to have appeared in restaurants in Paris around 2005 and probably runs alongside the shorter lunch.
+It has become more and more fashionable over past years, often taking the place of the traditional starter, main course, cheese, dessert, and coffee, saving that little bit of time – and it also allows you to test several small desserts in one go.